Narrative Reporting

 AIM-listed companies

-From 28 September 2018, AIM-listed companies must adopt a ‘recognised corporate governance code’.
-The board of directors will be required to publish, on the company’s website, details of which code they have decided to apply, explain how the company complies with that code and, where and why it departs from it.
+AIM-listed companies must adopt a ‘recognised corporate governance code’.
+The board of directors are required to publish, on the company’s website, details of which code they apply, explain how the company complies with that code and, where and why it departs from it.

-The AIM Rules do not specify a code that must be used but AIM Notice 50, which announced this rule change, makes clear that it should be “appropriate for a company admitted to a public market”.
+The AIM Rules do not specify a code that must be used but AIM Notice 50, which announced this rule change in 2018, made it clear that it should be “appropriate for a company admitted to a public market”.

-It includes examples of existing codes such as the Quoted Companies’ Alliance’s Corporate Governance Code (the QCA Code) and the Financial Reporting Council’s UK Corporate Governance Code (the FRC Code).
-It also suggests that overseas companies, or companies with a second listing on an overseas market, may adopt an appropriate corporate governance code from this foreign jurisdiction.
+It included examples of existing codes such as the Quoted Companies’ Alliance’s Corporate Governance Code (the QCA Code) and the FRC Code.
+It also suggested that overseas companies, or companies with a second listing on an overseas market, may adopt an appropriate corporate governance code from their home jurisdiction.

 Large companies, including privately owned

-The Government has introduced governance rules that apply to large companies.
+Outside of the listed-company arena, corporate governance requirements are much more restricted.
 A Statement of Corporate Governance is required for individual companies that have:

-This requirement excludes those giving a Corporate Governance statement under the Disclosure Guidance and Transparency Rules (DTR) or Community interest companies (CICs) or charitable companies.
+This requirement excludes those giving a Corporate Governance statement under the DTR or Community interest companies (CICs) or charitable companies.

 Directors’ Remuneration Report